maegul/ResChapter/our-first-web-page.md

     <style>

-    /* This style applies to both div and h1 elements  */ div, h1 {
+    /* This style applies to both p and h1 elements  */ p, h1 {
         /* Makes the width 50% of the screen width  */
         width: 50%;